 The metric for heat output depends on the grill’s power supply.
-The specs on an electric model cite the heat output in watts.
-Gas models display their heat output in British Thermal Units (BTUs).
+The specs on an electric model cite heat output in watts.
+Gas models display heat output in British thermal units (BTUs).
 While most electric griddles run on about 1,200 watts, larger models need as much as 1,500 watts, which is the maximum power output of a standard 115-volt outlet.

 Heat output for gas flat tops varies significantly depending on size.
-Smaller propane griddles with two burners put out around 20,000 BTUs of heat while larger restaurant-grade flat top grills with four or more burners can put out close to 50,000 BTUs.
+Smaller propane griddles with two burners put out around 20,000 BTUs of heat, while larger restaurant-grade flat-top grills with four or more burners can put out close to 60,000 BTUs.

-Electric grill masters control heat output with an analog dial with specific temperature readings that typically range from 200 to 450 degrees.
-Gas flat top grills include knobs that allow the operator to control the flame height, similar to a gas range or grill.
+Electric grill masters control heat output via an analog dial with temperature readings that typically range from 200 to 400 degrees Fahrenheit.
+Gas flat-top grills include knobs that allow the cook to control the flame height, similar to a gas range or grill.

-Small flat top grills weigh between 1 and 20 pounds.
+Small flat-top grills weigh between 1 and 20 pounds.
 Full-size gas-fueled grills often exceed 100 pounds.
 Even tabletop grills can get heavy.
-Depending on the weight, you may want one with built-in handles for more comfortable carrying.
+Depending on weight, buyers may want one with built-in handles for more comfortable carrying.
 Some freestanding grills have collapsible legs, so they’re easier to stow away in a garage or the back of the car.

-Those who envision moving a large freestanding grill from, say, one side of the patio to another, should consider a model with at least one handle and wheels.
+Those who envision moving a large freestanding grill from, say, one side of the patio to another should consider a model with at least one handle and wheels.
 Some grills have two legs on one side and two wheels on the other.
-Users must tilt the grill wheelbarrow-style to move it from place to place.
-Others have a wheel on each leg that grill chefs can lock to keep the grill firmly in place while in use.
+Users must tilt the grill wheelbarrow style to move it from place to place.
+Others have a wheel on each leg that users can lock to keep the grill firmly in place while in use.

-Many flat top grills have add-on features that make the grill easier and more enjoyable to use.
-These extras include storage space for grilling tools, side tables, shelves, and grill covers.
-You might want to look for some of the following options:
+Many flat-top grills have add-on features that make the grill easier and more enjoyable to use.
+These extras include storage space for grilling tools, side tables, shelves, and protective covers.

-- Grill tool storage might be as simple as a built-in hook to hang tongs or a grill brush, or it can mean a fully enclosed area to keep the grill tools corralled, even when the grill is not in use.
+- Grill-tool storage might be as simple as a built-in hook to hang tongs or a grill brush, or it can mean a fully enclosed area to corral utensils, even when the grill is not in use.

-- Side tables and shelves provide extra space for food, condiments, utensils, plates, grill tools, drinks, and other items that are convenient to have within easy reach while the grill is fired up.
+- Side tables and shelves provide extra space for food, condiments, utensils, plates, drinks, and other items that are convenient to have within easy reach while the grill is fired up.

-- Grill covers protect the equipment from rain, snow, and ice.
+- Grill covers protect the equipment from the elements.
 Covers integrate a soft heat-resistant side that won’t scratch the grill and a waterproof exterior to shelter the grill from bad weather.

 Our Top Picks